PaulWang1905/PaulWang1905.github.io/README.md

 In 90s, born in a small county in Henan.
 In 2014, enrolled in Musicology major at Zhengzhou Normal University.
-Since 2019, studying for master in art degree at Shanghai Normal University.
+Since 2019, studying for Master in Art degree at Shanghai Normal University.

 # Quick Messages